How Our Center for Cognitive Behavioral Therapy in NJ Can Help You

 He focused on identifying and challenging negative thoughts to relieve depression symptoms.

-After Beck and Ellis
+After Beck & Ellis

 In the 1960s, behavior therapy focused on modifying observable behaviors.
 It became a popular form of treatment.
+Behavior therapists emphasized the role of conditioning and learning in behavior change.
+The integration of cognitive and behavioral approaches gave rise to cognitive behavioral therapy.

-Recognition as Effective Treatment
+Recognized as Effective Treatment

 In the 1970s and 1980s, CBT gained recognition as an effective treatment.
 It expanded beyond depression and anxiety to address a wide range of disorders.

-Modern CBT
+Modern Treatment

 CBT has continued to evolve and incorporate new techniques and approaches.
 Newer cognitive behavioral therapies have emerged.
 These emphasize:

-• Mindfulness
+- Mindfulness

-• Acceptance
+- Acceptance

-• Values-based actions
+- Values-based actions

 Today, CBT gets used often.
 It’s supported as an effective treatment for many mental health issues.
 It has become one of the most researched and used forms of psychotherapy worldwide.